Panuchos: A Taste of History and Culture of Yucatan

 Among the delicacies of traditional Mexican cuisine are the panuchos of Yucatan, small “puffed” corn tortillas filled with a bean-based stew and fried in oil or lard.

-These small wonders of Yucatecan foods originate from Merida, Yucatan.
+These small wonders of Yucatecan foods originate in Merida, Yucatan.

 There is a legend about its origin, which tells that this recipe was invented by Don Hucho, owner of a food stall for travelers from the Camino Real, around the middle of the 19th century.